Cart

 What is IP6X dust protection and why does it matter for a garage?

 IP6X means the projector's optical engine is completely sealed against dust particles.
 Garages are significantly dustier than finished rooms -- concrete dust, sawdust, and general debris in the air can enter a projector's optics and degrade image quality or cause overheating.
-IP6X-rated projectors like the Optoma ZW350ST, ZH350ST, and ZK430ST prevent this entirely.
+IP6X-rated projectors like the Optoma ZW350ST and ZH350ST prevent this entirely.

 Can I use a golf simulator projector with the garage door open?